rancher/elemental-toolkit/packages/immutable-rootfs/README.md

 `rootfs.after` cloud-init stages.

-In the environment file few options are available:
+In the environment file the following options are available:

 * `VOLUMES=LABEL=<blk_label>:<mountpoint>`: This variable expects a block device